KDE/documentation-develop-kde-org/content/docs/kirigami/components-pagerow_pagestack.md

 ```

 {{< alert color="info" title="Note" >}}
-`pageStack.replace` accepts either a QML Component or aurl to a QML file.
+`pageStack.replace` accepts either a QML Component or a url to a QML file.
 {{< /alert >}}

 Now let's imagine you had a configuration page you wanted the user to